thomasdonlon/Empirical_Model_MSP_Spindown_Accels/README.md

 PB_ERR:	Uncertainty in PB (days)

-PBDOT:	Time derivative of the binary orbital period (s/s)
+PBDOT:	Observed time derivative of the binary orbital period (what is measured by PTAs) (s/s)

 PBDOT_ERR:	Uncertainty in PBDOT (s/s)